 Water and humidity increase the probability of mold formation.

-Mold spores are omnipresent and they are sitting in the soil, on the grow mat, on the seeds, and even on the microgreens in a dormant state waiting for the ideal conditions to grow.
+Mold spores are omnipresent and sit in the soil, on the grow mat, on the seeds, and even on the microgreens in a dormant state, waiting for the ideal conditions to grow.

 Soil or grow mats that are too wet provides the ideal condition.

-So please, only wet the upper 1/3rd or top half of the soil.
+So please, only wet the soil’s upper 1/3rd or top half.